image

 Let’s take a look at how this is done in modern kilns.

-How Cement Is Made in A Rotary Kiln
+How Cement Is Made In A Rotary Kiln

 Originally, when the process was first developed, manufacturers used the “wet kiln” process.
 This involved pouring in a slurry of clay, limestone, and water.
 While the process was easy to set up, it required an absolutely enormous rotary kiln to be effective – at least 200 meters long.
 This is because all the moisture in the mix required huge amounts of heat just to vaporize the water, while also having very poor heat transfer properties.